An Essential Guide for New Airbnb Hosts [2026]

 Justin Brodin

-Justin Brodin is the Marketing Director at Proper Insurance, where he specializes in short-term rental insurance education.
-With six years of experience in the STR industry, Justin has developed a deep understanding of the unique needs and challenges short-term rental owners and operators face.
-He currently resides in Austin, TX, where he enjoys the warm vibes of the city and spends his free time on the water.
+Justin Brodin is the Chief Marketing Officer at Proper Insurance, where he specializes in short-term rental insurance education.
+With 8 years of experience in the STR industry, Justin has developed a deep understanding of the unique needs and challenges short-term rental owners and operators face.
+He currently resides in Austin, TX, where he enjoys the warm vibes of the city and spends his free time practicing yoga when he's not on the water.

 More